Mounting hole acc. to IEC 60947-5-1

 Operations according to EN IEC 61058-1

-Refers to the complete cycle of a logical change of state until back in the initial position
+Refers to the complete cycle of a switching operation until return to the initial position

 Process Flow Chart

-In this catalogue, we present the current RAFI product range.
-Many articles from previous product ranges are still available.
-Please contact your usual RAFI distribution partners.
+This catalog presents the current RAFI product range.
+However, most articles from previous product ranges are still available.
+If you want an older product, please contact your RAFI sales partner.

-Product Life Cycle: The product life cycle describes the history of a product from the first idea, its development and test to series production and the final subsequent expiration of the product.
+Product Life Cycle: The product life cycle describes the history of a product from the first idea, through development and testing, to volume production and final discontinuation.
 Other abbreviations: PLCM (Product Life Cycle Management), also PLM.

 An actuator of control components used for operating a potentiometer

-PPAP (series parts approval) and PPF (production process and product release) is a process in which series parts are sampled prior to series production.
-This process comes from the automobile industry, where the primary issue is quality of the delivered parts – this means that the parts made from production tools and production processes must correspond to the drawings.
+Production Part Approval Process: or PPF (production process and product release) is a process in which series parts are sampled prior to start of volume production.
+This process originated in the automotive industry, where the focus is on quality of supplied parts.
+Specifically, the parts made from series tools and processes must correspond to the drawings.
 There is a classification system for various levels (submission levels) of sampling.
 PPAP has a total of 5 submission levels (PPF has 3 submission levels)

 Priority keylock switch